My Creative Process Has Been Super Painful Lately.

-We each have our own creative spirit, and some of us need a little more nurturing in order to coax the creations to life.
+We each have our own creative spirit, and some of us need a little more nurturing in order to coax our creations to life.
 There’s no shame in that.

 Creativity doesn’t come easy at all times.
-It can flow like gushing river, or it can dry up like the container of varnish I left open in my studio.
+If your creative process feels painful right now, just take a little breather.
+Creativity can flow like a gushing river, or it can dry up like the container of varnish I left open in my studio.
 Your creative process can change with your emotions and circumstances.
 It can be comforting as well as painful.

 Just show up the best you can.
 The process may be painful today, but it might feel better tomorrow or the next day.
 We all handle pain differently.
 Push your limits if you can, but always know when it’s time to rest.

-Also, please don’t worry about me 🙂 Despite my darkness and creative process bringing me pain at the moment, I am here.
-I am writing.
-I am painting.
-I am finding the light again.
+Also, please don’t worry about me 🙂 Despite my darkness and creative process bringing me pain at the moment, I am here, I am writing, I am painting, and I am finding the light again.